nowster/iplodcast/README.md

 # iplodcast
-Trawls through your get-iplayer history and generates a podcast
+Trawls through your get-iplayer history and generates podcast feeds.